UAlbertaALTLab/morphodict/README.md

 ### Redeployment Script

 `.travis.yml` is configured so that after a successful build on master, sapir will execute a sequence of script to update and restart the app.
+This is enabled by a tool`redeploy`, maintained by [Eddie](https://github.com/eddieantonio)

+- The script does the following in sequence

+   - pull code
+   - collect static
+   - touch wsgi.py to restart service

 - to change the script

-    on sapir `vim /opt/redeploy/redeploy/cree-dictionary`  (a python file without extension)
+    `vim scp://sapir.artsrn.ualberta.ca//opt/redeploy/redeploy/cree-dictionary`  (it's a python file without extension)

-- to know details of how redeployment works, check the [repository of the tool](https://github.com/eddieantonio/redeploy)
+- to know details of how redeployment works, check the [repository of redeploy](https://github.com/eddieantonio/redeploy)

-### What
+### Limit of `redeploy`

+`redeploy` does not sync database file.
+After making changes to the database or the model file, we need to either do migrations on Sapir or sync our database file, which is possible as sqlite database is operating system independent.

+When you've made changes to the database, do `$ pipenv run push-database` to upload your database to Sapir

+Just make sure your user is in `www-data` group on Sapir.
+If your username on Sapir is different from your user name on you local machine.
+Add environment variable `SAPIR_USER=<your name>` in `.env` file.

 ### Set up